Eileen L. Axibal, MD, FAAD, FACMS

 I am honored and excited to work with you to achieve your skin goals!
 I know firsthand that dermatologic evaluations and treatments can be a source of uncertainty and anxiety.
 After many years of rigorous training, I am able to provide you with advanced, personalized, and meticulous care.
 My goal is to use both compassion and skill to give you the best experience possible.
 I believe in a patient-centered approach to medicine and will treat you like a member of my own family.

 I was born and raised in Troy, Michigan.
 After graduating from high school, I moved to Philadelphia to complete my undergraduate studies at the University of Pennsylvania, where I earned a Bachelor of Arts in neuroscience.
 During my time at Penn, I competed on the Varsity Women’s Soccer team and served as a captain for two years.
-Although I hung up my cleats in 2009, I never relinquished the values that they represent: teamwork, discipline, passion and rising to challenges.
+Although I hung up my cleats in 2009, I never relinquished the values that they represent: teamwork, discipline, passion, and rising to challenges.
 Medicine, a team profession, has allowed me to build upon the skills I gained through athletics and thrive on a new turf.
 In 2010, I returned to Michigan and attended Michigan State University College of Human Medicine.
 I spent four years as a medical student in Grand Rapids and earned my M.D. in 2014.
 During that time, I was inducted into the Alpha Omega Alpha Medical Honor Society and Gold Humanism Honor Society.
 I then moved to Denver to complete my internal medicine internship at Presbyterian St. Luke’s Medical Center and my dermatology residency at the University of Colorado, where I served as chief resident in my final year.
 After graduating from residency in 2018, I underwent an additional year of fellowship training in Mohs Micrographic Surgery/Dermatologic Oncology at the University of Colorado.
 This specialized training equipped me with advanced skills in managing skin cancer and performing complex facial reconstruction.
 I am Board Certified in both Dermatology and Micrographic Dermatologic Surgery, a Fellow of the American College of Mohs Surgery, and an author of numerous scientific publications and textbook chapters.
-I have performed more than 6,000 Mohs surgeries and reconstructions, as well as thousands of surgical excisions.
+I have performed more than 7,000 Mohs surgeries and reconstructions, as well as thousands of surgical excisions.

 • BA – University of Pennsylvania, Philadelphia, PA